braksator/AntFarmSocial/DEVELOPERS.md

 to remix this into your own game.
 If you're doing that, or you're future me finding this and confused about how to get back into it, here are some tips:

-- Install NodeJS on your machine.
+- Start by installing NodeJS on your machine (there is an MSI installer).
 - Open repository folder in Visual Studio Code or similar editor.
 - Run "npm update" in the command line terminal.
 - DON'T EVER edit "index.html", "afs.min.js", or "afs.min.css"!
 - Generate those files by running the command "gulp", or alternatively "gulp --dev" which is easier for debugging.
-- Gulp will then wait and watch for changes in the /css, /js, /html directories as long as it is left running.
+- Gulp will then wait and watch for changes in the /src directory as long as it is left running.
 You should read the gulpfile so that you are aware of some of the quirks in this project.
 - If you create new css/js/html files, you'll need to study the gulpfile to figure out where to properly handle that.
 Quit and restart gulp to test!